NathanielInman/credential-broker/README.md

 #  before it will start.
 You will create the first user with the client instance and
 #  the command `broker init`
 broker start

+# Anyone with access to the server containing the broker service may trigger a
+#  wipe event.
+By default it gives 24hour warning to all users that a wipe will occur.
+#  This warning may be disabled.
+See the ABANDONMENT section to learn more.
+broker wipe

 # Initialize the local account before using broker.
 # It starts by asking for the remote address of the broker server